 - Compare A/B tests in a single chart

-Step 10 • Set up performance budgets
+Step 10 • Create performance budgets and set alerts

 The great news: creating performance budgets is quick and easy.
 Here's how to get started.